tanyalrogers/RREAS/README.md

 how the regressions are done.
 (The function `get_lw_regression` is used internally, but can be run independently if desired.)

-If you ask for `"biomass"`, the output will also include TOTAL_NO (abundance) and NMEAS (number of fish measured).
-If you include length constraints, the output table will include additional columns NMEAS_SIZE (number measured in the size range) and NSIZE (total number in the size range, which is probably what you want, not TOTAL_NO).
+If you ask for `"biomass"`, the output table will also include TOTAL_NO (abundance) and NMEAS (number of fish measured).

+If you include length constraints, the output table will include additional columns NMEAS (number of fish measured), NMEAS_SIZE (number measured in the size range), and NSIZE (total number in the size range, which is probably what you want for abundance, not TOTAL_NO).

 Examples: